CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailmessage.md

 ### Known Limitations

-Currently, if the `ToString()` method is used on a EmailMessage, then its Full Name will be returned; instead of a representation of the data within the EmailMessage.
+Currently, if the `ToString()` method is used on a `EmailMessage`, then its Full Name will be returned; instead of a representation of the data within the `EmailMessage`.

 In future this limitation may be removed.